tasmaniski/laminas-params-helper/README.md

 $this->params()->fromQuery();
 ```

 Or you can get one variable by name.
-Second param is optional and it's default value if helper can not find the requested value.
+Second param is optional and it's default value if helper can not find the key.

 ```php
 //will read var with name 'id' and if id is null it will return 1 as default